ssusin270/ScottSusinCom/index.md

   </div>
   <div class="profile-text">
     <p>Scott Susin is a Senior Economist at the Federal Housing Finance Agency (FHFA), specializing in the
     regulation of Fannie Mae and Freddie Mac.
-His work focuses on analyzing disparities in mortgage interest rates and home appraisals.
+His work focuses on consumer protection, fair lending, and affordable housing.
 Previously, Scott served as an economist in HUD’s Office of Systemic Investigations, where he led econometric analysis for two of the agency’s largest fair lending settlements, including the then-largest redlining settlement in the U.S.</p>
   </div>